-Bunkerkings CTRL Hopper
+Bunkerkings CTRL Paintball Hopper Unboxing

 What's goin on guys?
 Joe Lone Wolf Paintball.
 You guys have asked for it, we got it.
 The Bunkerking's CTRL loader.
-We're gonna do an unboxing and overview show you guys the features.
+We're gonna do an unboxing and overview to show you guys the features.

 [Mark] Adjust the angle of what?

 So oh you've never seen this.
 So this is an all new feature.
-On the back of this loader this is kinda what its known for its got this angle indicator that helps you train.
-We'll get into in a minute.
+On the back of this loader this is kinda what it's known for.
+It’s got this angle indicator that helps you train.
+We'll get into that in a minute.
 I'll turn it on but yeah we'll save that.

 So that's one of the claims to fame the guys love is when this thing sits on top of your gun instead of having a hopper that sits up taller you can see right over the top of this gives you a lot better field of view when you're running, gunning looking over coming out of a bunker, it's excellent.
-I mean this is really, really sleek design.
+I mean this is a really, really sleek design.
 I love just how kinda compact this hopper is.

 It's got these real nice rubber fins comes with an extra one operates just like a Crown where you can replace just that slit out those things will slide right out so you can use an NTR Speed Feed you can use a Crown if you have a Spire or a Spire III or a Spire IR the NTR Speed Feeds fits these as well says right on there.
 They come in a bunch of cool color ways black, red, blue, lime purple, all the different options for you guys.